salilab/imp/modules/cgal/README.md

-Certain functionality provided in \ IMP} is a library of geometry-related algorithms and data structures written in C++.
+Certain functionality provided in IMP requires or benefits from using CGAL.
+[CGAL](http://www.cgal.org) is a library of geometry-related algorithms and data structures written in C++.
 The relevant parts of CGAL are licensed under LGPL and QPL and commercial licenses are available if needed.
 More information can be found on the